ElkonLab/scAPA/README.md

 -   **summary.UTR.txt (summary.Introns.txt)** A short summary of the 3'UTR peak analysis.

--   **ThreeUTR.peaks.txt (Intron.peaks.tt)** The 3'UTR peaks that passed filtering.
+-   **ThreeUTR.peaks.txt (Intron.peaks.txt)** The 3'UTR peaks that passed filtering.
 The file contains the peak ID, gene symbol, ensemble ID, and genomic location.

 -   **APA.events.txt** For 3'UTRs with more than one peak, gives the p-value, FDR corrected q-value of APA event tested across the clusters.
 Also given is the proximal PUI index for each cell cluster for each 3'UTR.